PhilBoileau/cvCovEst/paper/paper.md

 profiles of individual cells within a given population, permitting the identification of rare cells types and the study of developmental trajectories.
-The datasets resulting from these experiments are sometimes high-dimensional: the expression data for hundreds or thousands of cells is collected for tens of thousands of genes.
+The datasets resulting from these experiments are sometimes high-dimensional: expression data for hundreds or thousands of cells are collected for tens of thousands of genes.
 A critical step in most analytic workflows is therefore that of dimension reduction.
 This reduction is thought to have a denoising effect.
 That is, the effects of uninteresting biological variation are